-I originally shared this recipe for what I cheesily dubbed a “power smoothie” back in 2012 when I was pregnant with my youngest (who turns 8 and the end of June, and I’m fine, I’m fine, I’m FINE, thanks for asking.)
+I originally shared this recipe for what I cheesily dubbed a “power smoothie” back in 2012 when I was pregnant with my youngest.
 I still love it, but the pictures needed a makeover and the recipe needed some slight tweaking (I cut down on the sugar and upped the fat a little to balance out the macros).
 If it’s too tart for you, feel free to add a little drizzle of honey or agave!
-Read more after the recipe!
+This smoothie is packed with nutrition and has real staying power that won’t leave you with a sugar crash and starving two hours later.
+It’s a great way to start the day!

 Kate’s Power Smoothie